Faculty Profile: Samy Ayoub

 Main Profile Content

-Samy Ayoub specializes in Islamic law, Ottoman law, and law and religion in contemporary Muslim societies.
+Samy Ayoub specializes in Islamic law, modern Middle East law, and law and religion in contemporary Muslim societies.
 He focuses on issues concerning law, its interaction with religion, and the role of religion in contemporary legal and socio-political systems within a global comparative perspective.
 He has legal training in Egypt and in the United States, and in Islamic studies.
 He has taught in law schools, and in religion and Middle Eastern Studies departments.
+Dr. Ayoub is currently serving as the president of the Islamic Law Section at the Associaton of American Law Schools (AALS).

 Teaching Areas: Islamic Law, Islamic Legal Theory, Islamic Ethics, Islam and Politics, Comparative Middle Eastern Law, Islamic Commercial Law, Late Ottoman Empire